NarcisSt/LaboratoarePA/Lab1/README.md

 ##Bonus

-- <span style="color: green"> Implement an efficient algorithm that generates a random rooted tree.
-Create and display a textual representation of the tree, for example:</span>
+- [x] Implement an efficient algorithm that generates a random rooted tree.
+Create and display a textual representation of the tree, for example:

 ```bash
 +node0